czbiohub-sf/automated-protein-purifier/README.md

 *This is a public snapshot of the automated protein purification repo as described in our 2023 preprint **PREPRINT LINK**.*

 Maintenance of this repo is the responsibility of Robert Puccinelli.
-Please direct any communication to Robert Puccinelli via creation of an Issue at the project repo **FINAL REPO NAME ISSUES LINK**.
+Please direct any communication to Robert Puccinelli via creation of an [issue](https://github.com/czbiohub-sf/automated-protein-purifier/issues).

 This source describes Open Hardware, which is licensed under the CERN-OHL-W v2.